-In a virtualized environment using VMX, the guest software stack typically runs on a logical processor in VMX non-root operation.
+In a virtualized environment using VMX, the guest software stack typically runs on a logical processor in VMX nonroot operation.
 This mode of operation is similar to that of ordinary processor operation outside of the virtualized environment.
 This chapter describes the differences between VMX non-root operation and ordinary processor operation with special attention to causes of VM exits (which bring a logical processor from VMX non-root operation to root operation).
-The differences between VMX non-root operation and ordinary processor operation are described in the following sections:
+The differences between VMX non-root operation and ordinary processor operin the following sections:

-- Section 25.1, "Instructions That Cause VM Exits" - Section 25.2, "APIC-Access VM Exits" - Section 25.3, "Other Causes of VM Exits" - Section 25.4, "Changes to Instruction Behavior in VMX Non-Root Operation" - Section 25.5, "APIC Accesses That Do Not Cause VM Exits" - Section 25.6, "Other Changes in VMX Non-Root Operation" - Section 25.7, "Features Specific to VMX Non-Root Operation"
+- Section 25.1, "Instructions That Cause VM Exits" - Section 25.2, "Other Causes of VM Exits" - Section 25.3, "Changes to Instruction Behavior in VMX Non-Root Operation" - Section 25.4, "Other Changes in VMX Non-Root Operation" - Section 25.5, "Features Specific to VMX Non-Root Operation" - Section 25.6, "Unrestricted Guests"